Have policies in place

 How to Report Illness

 If experiencing symptoms, workers should remain at home, inform their supervisors, and complete the COVID-19 Self-Assessment for further direction.
 If an employee is diagnosed with COVID-19, the WECHU will follow up with the employee, the employer, and all close contacts of the individual to advise them on next steps for testing, isolation, and how to keep themselves and others safe.
-Positive cases of COVID-19 must self-isolate for 14 days from onset of symptoms.
-At the end of the two weeks, provided they have been symptom free for 48 hours or longer, individuals would be able to return to work ensuring that they are following COVID-19 infection prevention practices in line with all public health recommendations.
+Positive cases of COVID-19 must self-isolate for the duration of their isolation period.
+At the end of their isolation period, provided they have been symptom free for 24 hours or longer, individuals would be able to return to work ensuring that they are following COVID-19 infection prevention practices in line with all public health recommendations.
 Individual workplaces can create their own guidelines and policies regarding return to work for their employees as long as they are not less restrictive then the public health guidance.

 Review Health & Safety Policies and Building Sanitation Practices